SSpedsbjerg/Master-Thesis/README.md

 This will be updated as the project progress'

-# Term & synonym brainstorm
+# Term & Synonym brainstorm

 | Term | Synonyms |
 |:----:|----------|